Bake or Boil Sweet Potatoes for Casserole?

 • Choose Boiling If:

-• You’re short on time and need a quick, hands-on method.
+• You’re running out of time and require a fast, hands-on method.

-• You prefer a smoother texture that’s easy to mash.
+• You’d like you prefer a more smooth texture which is easy to mix.

 • Choose Baking If: